 Is there a state or other group involved with this new law?

 Yes.
 The Minnesota Coalition for Adoption Reform (MCAR) has been working on this issue diligently for 25 years or more.
-In the last few years, Adoptee Rights Law Center helped to draft the legislation and worked closely with MCAR to lobby for the new law.
+In the last few years, Adoptee Rights Law Center was instrumental in drafting the legislation and working closely with MCAR to lobby for the new law.
 There are many people to thank for their decades of work on this.

 Where can I read the text of the new law?

 You can find the relevant portions of the law here as a PDF, which is a portion of the much larger bill (SF2995) that contained these adoptee rights provisions.
-Once the law is in effect on July 1, 2024, the Minnesota page will also be updated to reflect the new law.
+My Minnesota page will also be updated to reflect language in the new law.

 Will you be updating this FAQ when necessary?